 Infuse Meaning into Your Current Role

 Ask: Who do I want to be in this role?
-That question shifts the focus from waiting for the perfect job to bringing purpose into the life you already have.
+That shifts the focus from waiting for the perfect job to bringing purpose into the life you already have.

 Set Purpose-Aligned Micro-Goals